build-on-aws/content/posts/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 net start w3svc
 ```

 The second part of the script creates an directory for the application.
-The script downloads  app.zip from the S3 bucket you created earlier and unzips it on the directory.
+The script downloads app.zip from the S3 bucket created earlier and unzips it on the directory.

 ```powershell
 # download and unzip the application